strikoder/LLM-EvaluationHub/README.md

 While the original SafetyBench dataset was not annotated, our efforts to obtain annotations from the original authors were unsuccessful.
 Consequently, we undertook a manual annotation process, which yielded valuable insights and improved the dataset's utility for safety research.

 ### 2. Focus on Specific Categories
-We refined the dataset to concentrate on two critical categories: offensiveness, fairness and biases, ethics and morality.
+We refined the dataset to concentrate on three critical categories: offensiveness, fairness and biases, ethics and morality.
 This refinement was strategically implemented by structuring the data around yes/no questions.
 This binary approach simplifies the evaluation of Large Language Models, making it more straightforward to assess performance, accuracy, and other key metrics.
 Furthermore, the yes/no format facilitates more efficient debugging and fine-tuning of models.

 ### 3. Cultural Relevance and Contextual Editing